-LINCOLN, Nebraska — A federal judge said he hopes to decide in August whether to dismiss a lawsuit against Nebraska college officials over the disappearance of a 19-year-old student.
+LINCOLN, Nebraska — A federal judge has dismissed a wrongful death lawsuit against Nebraska college officials over a 19-year-old student who went missing five years ago.

-Her family filed a lawsuit for wrongful death against the Nebraska State Colleges Board of Trustees, which governs Peru State, and a man, who was a fellow student and suspected in Thomas' disappearance.
-The board is requesting the suit's dismissal.
+Thomas' family sued the Nebraska State Colleges Board of Trustees, which oversees Peru State, and the man.
+The college board requested the lawsuit's dismissal.